 Log on to the ECS instance, install the nfs-utils package, and enter the mount command.

 yum install nfs-utils

 sudo mount -t nfs -o vers=4.0,noresvport 31ce14ad85-jol17.cn-shanghai.nas.aliyuncs.com:/ /mnt

 #Check whether the NAS file system is mounted to the instance.

 Run the SFTP commands on your local host or use a client such as FileZilla to connect to the ECS instance.
 You can check the Internet IP address of the ECS instance in the ECS console.
 The root directory for storing the uploaded files is /mnt.

 This example shows how to use FileZilla to upload files to the ECS instance.After you upload the files, log on to the ECS instance to confirm that the files are stored in the /mnt directory.

 Log on to the DSW terminal and check the mounted NAS file system.
 You can then find the uploaded files.

 Log on to the DSW terminal, move the files that you want to download to the /nas directory.
 You can then use the SFTP commands or a client such as FileZilla to download the files.

-For more information, see Use SFTP to upload files to and download files from an NAS file system
+For more information, see Use SFTP to transfer data to and from an Apsara File Storage NAS file system